mootools/mootools-more/Docs/Localization/FormValidator.Dutch.md

 Class: FormValidator {#FormValidator}
 =====================================

 Contains the messages for FormValidator in Dutch.

+### Authors

-Thanks Lennart Pilon for the translation.
+* Lennart Pilon

 ### Usage